 Despite the job’s business-oriented nature, it also requires a great deal of creativity.
 Managers are frequently tasked with devising and implementing customer-acquisition strategies and tactics, as well as conceiving and implementing marketing campaigns that target a company’s customer base.
 Print ads and television commercials, as well as online marketing and social media presences, are examples of this.

 A good campaign usually necessitates a thorough understanding of the company’s customer base.
 Marketing managers are frequently in charge of conducting surveys and research to help businesses better understand their customers’ needs, as well as assisting businesses in meeting those needs.
-He or she is also usually the final or one of the final approvers of any creative suggestions made the company.
+He or she is also usually the final or one of the final approvers of any creative suggestions made by the company.

 When it comes to public relations, a little bit of ingenuity may be required.
 The manager of public relations is responsible for a company’s image, and he or she must have a knack for making the company look good.
-Marketing managers are frequently used companies dealing with negative media exposure to help them clean up their image, which may necessitate rebranding or completely new advertising strategies.
+Marketing managers are frequently used by companies dealing with negative media exposure to help them clean up their image, which may necessitate rebranding or completely new advertising strategies.

 Financially astute